MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [OnUnhandledKeyboardAcceleratorAsync](#onunhandledkeyboardacceleratorasync)(LPMSG pMsg, BOOL isShiftDown, BOOL isCtrlDown, BOOL isAltDown)

-In this version the event is raised asynchronously and keyboard state may have changed since it was processed so the state of modifier keys are provided.
+In this version the event is raised asynchronously and keyboard state may have changed since it was processed so the state of the modifier keys is provided.
 #### Parameters
 * `pMsg` The win32 message for the unhandled keyboard accelerator.